SNR/CRB-Constrained Joint Beamforming and Reflection Designs for RIS-ISAC Systems: Abstract

 \section{Abstract}

 In this paper, we investigate the integration of integrated sensing and communication (ISAC) and reconfigurable intelligent surfaces (RIS) for providing wide-coverage and ultra-reliable communication and high-accuracy sensing functions.
 In particular, we consider an RIS-assisted ISAC system in which a multi-antenna base station (BS) simultaneously performs multi-user multi-input single-output (MU-MISO) communications and radar sensing with the assistance of an RIS.
 We focus on both target detection and parameter estimation performance in terms of the signal-to-noise ratio (SNR) and Cram\'{e}r-Rao bound (CRB), respectively.
 Two optimization problems are formulated for maximizing the achievable sum-rate of the multi-user communications under an SNR constraint for target detection or a CRB constraint for parameter estimation, the transmit power budget, and the unit-modulus constraint of the RIS reflection coefficients.
 Efficient algorithms are developed to solve these two complicated non-convex problems.
+We then extend the proposed joint design algorithms to the scenario with imperfect self-interference cancellation.
 Extensive simulation results demonstrate the advantages of the proposed joint beamforming and reflection designs compared with other schemes.
 In addition, it is shown that more RIS reflection elements bring larger performance gains for direct-of-arrival (DoA) estimation than for target detection.